radeklat/settings-doc/README.md

 ## As a pre-commit hook

-It's possible to use `settings-doc` as a pre-commit hook, however, that requires some careful fine-tuning.
+It's possible to use `settings-doc` as a pre-commit hook to keep your documentation up to date.
+There is one hook `id` per output format:
+- `settings-doc-markdown`
+- `settings-doc-dotenv`

+There are two caveats:

-1. You have to provide *all* the arguments (except `--output-format markdown`) in the `args` section, unless, by some extraordinary strike of luck, your settings are already located at `src.settings` module.
+1. You have to provide *all* the arguments (except `--output-format`) in the `args` section.
-2. You have to provide `additional_dependencies`, specifing each package, that is imported in your module.
-For example, if you use yaml-loading for your settings, and you have `import yaml` in your module, you have to specify it.
+2. You have to provide `additional_dependencies`, specifying each package, that is imported in your module.
+For example, if you use YAML loading for your settings, and you have `import yaml` in your module, you have to specify it.
 Depending on how your imports are organized, you might need to specify *all* of your dependencies.